haruki7049/leanriff/README.md

 # leanriff
-A Lean-lang library for RIFF format
+A Lean4 library for RIFF format